moejoe1996/github-demo/Git_complete_guide.md

-    `git checkout <name of branch>`: switch to the desired branch `git branch -m <previous branch> <rename branch>`: to rename a branch `git branch -d <name of branch>`: to delete a branch
+    `git checkout <name of branch>`: switch to the desired branch `git branch -m <previous branch> <rename branch>`: to rename a branch `git branch -d <name of branch>`: to delete a branch `git checkout -b <new branch>`: to create and checkout new branch `git merge <branch-to-merge>`: merges the branch into your current branch
+    ### Fast Foward

+        FAST FORWARD: when you make changes only to the branch and none to master.
+A fast foward merge will take place.
+Meaning that it will put all the changes in front of the master branch as if there was only one branch.

+    ### Disable Fast Foward